 Allison Atwill explores cases against life and love, the ways we block the universe’s gifts—and how we “abide somewhere” by clinging to lack.
 Or, we hang on to what we have like Deshan and his commentaries.
 We want to be included, “to feel beloved on earth.”
 Where is love in Zen?
 Included!
 Audio excerpt from The Ink Dark Moon.
 As recorded Feb.
 14 2021, PZI Zen Online.

 PZI Zen Online: Handing Things On in the Dark.
 The dark silent time of this year has lasted for 9 months, in COVID.
 “The whole meaning of your life is in the current matter happening now.”
 No explaining it.
 “To be deeply in Zen is to be deeply in how to express it.”
 The first vaccines are here.
 The mysterious freedoms of this time, welcoming the new year, and a tour of the deep thick dark of midnight.
 As recorded Jan 3 2021.

-PZI Zen Online: Four PZI women zen teachers tell a Winter Tale with the story of a vast moment that interrupted a battle in the middle of World War I. The Guanyins Allison Atwill, Tess Beasley, Sarah Bender & Michelle Riddle share the telling and teaching with meditation, poetry and reflection.
+PZI Zen Online: Four Women Zen Teachers of PZI tell a Winter Tale, the story of a vast moment that interrupted a battle in the middle of World War I. The Guanyins Allison Atwill, Tess Beasley, Sarah Bender & Michelle Riddle share the telling and teaching with meditation, poetry and reflection.
 Jordan McConnell on guitar.
 As recorded Dec 27 2020.

 PZI Zen Online: “What is the most marvelous thing, a matter of special worth?” a student asks Baizhang.
 “Sitting alone on Mt.
 Courage Peak,” he answers.
 The importance of an imaginative response to any time of change.
 The wisdom of an indigenous storyteller who embodies a much longer timeline of radical earth changes.
 Music by Michael Wilding posted separately.
 As recorded Dec 13 2020.